wcclima/pi-estimator/README.md

-# pi-estimator
-Pi estimator based on the Monte Carlo method
+# Estimating Pi with the Monte Carlo method